Fortress (1992 film): Production

 Producer John Davis developed Fortress as part of his company's domestic distribution deal with 20th Century Fox before the project was acquired by Miramax for distribution through their Dimension Films label.
+Arnold Schwarzenegger had initially been positioned to headline the film before ultimately bowing out.
+Peter Kent, Schwarzenegger's stunt double, had worked with Stuart Gordon on Re-Animator which Schwarzenegger had seen and liked.
+Schwarzenegger had invited Davis to see Re-Animator at his home and recommended Gordon to direct Fortress.
+Davis hired Gordon and noted that without Schwarzenegger to star, the film's original planned budget of $50 million would instead have to suffice at around $11 million which Gordon was confident he could achieve as he was used to working with smaller budgets.
+Gordon had initially intended to direct Fortress after completing Body Snatchers for Warner Bros., but following delays brought about by re-writes Warner Bros. mandated Gordon was forced to abandon Body Snatchers as he had a contractual obligation to direct Fortress.
 Fortress was filmed at Warner Roadshow Movie World Studios (now Village Roadshow Studios).
-Director Stuart Gordon spoke of wanting to address the prison system particularly the shift it experienced during the Presidencies of Ronald Reagan and George H. W. Bush where prisons became less focused on rehabilitation and more on punishment.
+Gordon spoke of wanting to address the prison system particularly the shift it experienced during the Presidencies of Ronald Reagan and George H. W. Bush as not only were there more prisons built under their leadership than at any other point in U.S. history, but prisons became less focused on rehabilitation and more on harsher punishment.
 Gordon took visual inspiration for the look of the prison, wanting to keep the film within the realm of possibility despite its sci-fi setting, from Pelican Bay State Prison which Gordon described as having a "Hellish" atmosphere.
-While the script was written in mind with someone more physically imposing like Arnold Schwarzenegger, Gordon felt the main character should be more of an everyman which lead to Christopher Lambert being cast in the role.
+While the script was written in mind with Schwarzenegger, Gordon felt the main character should be more of an everyman which led to Christopher Lambert being cast in the role.
 Lambert often insisted on doing his own stunts which became a point of mild disagreement between Gordon and Lambert.

 Release

+Theatrical

 In April 1993, it was reported that distribution rights for Fortress had been acquired by Miramax for theatrical distribution by Miramax's label Dimension Films.
 Fortress was theatrically released in the United States on September 3, 1993.

+According to director Stuart Gordon, Fortress was able to take in over $100 million worldwide.
+Gordon felt that Fortress was not as successful in the United States as other territories because Miramax on the advice of their marketing department downplayed the fact the film took place in a futuristic prison because it was felt that prison films were a harder sell at the U.S. box office.
+Gordon stated that the key appeal of the film was in its portrayal of a possible prison of the future and note territories that used the tagline "High Tech Hell" were quite successful.